-I have been an online writer for over five years.
+I have been an online writer for over six years.
 I am passionate about books, philosophy, music, and the music industry.

 As the sun sets on a lazy Sunday, you step into your backyard with a yawn that never seems to end.
 When it does, your neighbor’s untamed beast, a Rottweiler named Bob reminds you that you’re hated despite having fed him steak burgers over thirty times.
 You keep your distance from the fence knowing he loves to dig into calf muscle.
 What infuriates you further is his ability to act like a well mannered poodle, on a Saturday, the day he’s fed the steak burger.